speakeasy-api/openapi-directory/SDKs/asana.com/1.0/go/README.md

 * `GetEvents` - Get events on a resource

+### GoalRelationships

+* `AddSupportingRelationship` - Add a supporting goal relationship
+* `GetGoalRelationship` - Get a goal relationship
+* `GetGoalRelationships` - Get goal relationships
+* `RemoveSupportingRelationship` - Removes a supporting goal relationship
+* `UpdateGoalRelationship` - Update a goal relationship

 ### Goals

 * `AddFollowers` - Add a collaborator to a goal
-* `AddSubgoal` - Add a subgoal to a parent goal
-* `AddSupportingWorkForGoal` - Add a project/portfolio as supporting work for a goal.
 * `CreateGoal` - Create a goal
 * `CreateGoalMetric` - Create a goal metric
 * `DeleteGoal` - Delete a goal
 * `GetGoal` - Get a goal
 * `GetGoals` - Get goals
 * `GetParentGoalsForGoal` - Get parent goals from a goal
-* `GetSubgoalsForGoal` - Get subgoals from a goal
 * `RemoveFollowers` - Remove a collaborator from a goal
-* `RemoveSubgoal` - Remove a subgoal from a goal
-* `RemoveSupportingWorkForGoal` - Remove a project/portfolio as supporting work for a goal.
-* `SupportingWork` - Get supporting work from a goal
 * `UpdateGoal` - Update a goal
 * `UpdateGoalMetric` - Update a goal metric